JakobRieser/Playground/README.md

-# Introduction to Probramming and Geostatistics
+# Introduction to Programming and Geostatistics